 - Bird Feeder and Seed.
 Having a bird feeder outside a winder is very entertaining for kids to watch and helps get them interested in wildlife.
 You can also encourage them to recognize bird species and develop a lifelong interest!

 - Artwork Picture Frame.
 Displaying our children’s artwork is important and also very fun.
 But the fridge tends to get filled up and parents at times feel guilty for throwing anything away.
-An art cabinet hangs on the wall and allows you to change pictures out when a new masterpiece is created.
+A hinged art cabinet hangs on the wall and allows you to change pictures out when a new masterpiece is created.

 - Towel Set.
 It’s so much fun for little ones to have their own towel and washcloth.
-I have color coded all our towels, it makes it easy for the kids to know which towel is theirs and it also cuts down on the spreading of germs if you teach them to always dry their hands on their own towel.
+I have color-coded all our towels, it makes it easy for the kids to know which towel is theirs and it also cuts down on the spreading of germs if you teach them to always dry their hands on their own towel.

 - Savings Account or Stocks.
-Setting money aside each birthday or holiday may not be very exciting for these little people right now, but when they turn 18 and realize the amazing start they have in life, it will be a huge blessing.
+Setting money aside for each birthday or holiday may not be very exciting for these little people right now, but when they turn 18 and realize the amazing start they have in life, it will be a huge blessing.
 You can give a small token gift that they can open and enjoy on their special day, but put the majority of the gift into a savings program.

 - Music.
 Kids love music!
 Some great kid-geared artists are Raffi, Casper Babypants, Sandra Boynton.

 - Sleeping Bag.
 Having their own sleeping bag can make little ones pretty excited about sleepovers, trips or camping out family nights.
-Mine are so excited about them when we visit family far away, they want to go to bed as soon as we arrive, which is great, unless it’s not even dinner time yet…
+Mine are so excited about them when we visit family far away, they want to go to bed as soon as we arrive, which is great unless it’s not even dinner time yet…

 - Piggy Bank and Coins.
 This may take some supervision, but all the little people I know absolutely love putting coins into their piggy banks!